 August Final program payment due with Fall bill

-Classes are held at the Center for Hispanic Studies, located in a renovated 15th-century mansion that is spacious and centrally-located.
-The center is well-equipped with a computer lab, photography studio, and meeting rooms, and shares the facility with Horizonte Cultural, an organization offering support to Spanish university students.
-For an additional fee, students can take classes not for credit in cooking, photography and dance along with Spaniards associated with Horizonte Cultural.
+Classes are held at the Center for Hispanic Studies, located in a renovated historic mansion that is spacious and centrally-located.
+The center contains the program classrooms as well as a student lounge and gathering area.
 Spain Term fulfills the Z-tag general education requirement.

 SEGOVIA COURSE OFFERINGS